American Vandal: Season 1

 The first season of the series was met with critical acclaim upon release.
-On Rotten Tomatoes, the first season holds an approval rating of 98% based on 47 reviews, with an average rating of 8.34/10.
+On Rotten Tomatoes, the first season holds an approval rating of 98% based on 49 reviews, with an average rating of 8.3/10.
 The site's consensus reads, "American Vandal pays satirical dividends while also working as a genuinely absorbing mystery that offers thought-provoking commentary on modern entertainment."
 On Metacritic, the series has a weighted average score of 75 out of 100, based on reviews from 10 critics, indicating "generally favorable reviews".

 Writing for The Ringer, Mark Titus praised the show's subtle humor, engrossing plot, and realistic representation of high school.
 Robert Lloyd of the Los Angeles Times described American Vandal as a "perfectly proportioned pastiche" of true crime documentaries.
 Steve Greene of IndieWire praised the "incredible sense of authenticity" in the performances and the series's exploration of the popularity of the true crime genre.

 The series has also been praised for its attention to detail when depicting social media interactions.
 Writing for VICE, Shailee Koranne described American Vandal's portrayal of social media as "absolutely accurate and incredibly nuanced."American Vandal was honored with a Peabody Award for its first season on April 19, 2018.
 Calling it a "surprisingly insightful rumination on contemporary life... the show also offers a look at how the ethical questions of the true crime genre intersect with the harsh realities of being a teenager in the age of social media."

 Season 2

-On Rotten Tomatoes, the second season holds an approval rating of 98% on an average rating of 8.07 out of 10, based on 47 reviews.
+On Rotten Tomatoes, the second season holds an approval rating of 98% on an average rating of 8.1/10, based on 50 reviews.
 The site's consensus reads, "American Vandal trades one type of potty humor for another in an ambitious second season that manages to double down on the explicit gags while subtly addressing serious social issues."
 On Metacritic, the season received a weighted average score of 76 out of 100, based on reviews from 13 critics, indicating "generally favorable reviews".